NatLibFi/NDL-VuFind2-Vagrant/README.md

 ### Overview

-Vagrant setup for NDL VuFind2 with two separate guest virtual machines:
+Vagrant setup for <a href="https://github.com/NatLibFi/NDL-VuFind2">NDL VuFind2</a> with two separate guest virtual machines:
 - **ubuntu** (default)
   - for development, uses NDL-VuFind2 files from the host's filesystem.
 Includes optional install of <a href="https://medium.com/@kitze/introducing-sizzy-a-tool-for-developing-responsive-websites-crazy-fast-39a8c0061992">Sizzy</a> to help in responsive & mobile development.
+An added development feature is the possibility to use also <a href="https://github.com/NatLibFi/RecordManager">RecordManager</a> from the host filesystem.
 - **centos**
   - a testbed to build a personal test server; SELinux enabled so could maybe even be a rough outline to set-up a production server, who knows.
 Clones the latest NDL-VuFind2 from GitHub inside the guest.